Foster Care

 Different types of foster care exist to meet the unique needs of each child and family including relative/kinship care, non-related kin, traditional foster care, specialized therapeutic or medical foster care and respite care.
 Learn more about the types of foster care here.

-Who are in West Virginia foster care?
+Who is in West Virginia foster care?

-On any given day, 6,702 youth are in West Virginia foster care.
+On any given day, there are more than 6,000 youth in West Virginia foster care.
 They range from infants to 18 years old, and even up to 21 years old in the states that have extended foster care.
 The average age of a child in foster care is 9 years old, and there are slightly more boys than girls.
 The median amount of time that a child is in foster care is just over a year.
 More than half of these children will be safely reunified with their parents or primary caregivers, and nearly one-quarter will be adopted, many by their foster parents.
 In the U.S. over 20,000 youth leave the foster care system each year because they have not yet been safely reunited with their families or adopted, and are too old to remain in state custody.

 Why are children in foster care?